research-software-directory/RSD-as-a-service/README.md

 ## Developing the frontend

-You can run frontend in development mode as docker service (frontend-dev) to allow hot reloading.
-By default the frontend-dev service will not be started automatically.
+You can run frontend in development mode as docker a service (called frontend-dev) that enables hot reloading.
+By default this frontend-dev service will not be started automatically.

 ```
 # Run frontend development using docker at http://localhost:3000